toluwajosh/toluwajosh.github.io/index.md

 * Robot Control and Manipulation for Liquid Pouring ([Video](https://youtu.be/oCoAv5VNHO0)): This involved developing a point cloud gesture-based robot operation and a manipulation strategy for a robot arm to pour liquids without spilling.
 Simulation in with ROS and Gazebo to validate pouring strategy.

-* Upper Body Point Cloud Gestures Dataset ([UBPG](https://github.com/toluwajosh/ubpg)): This a point cloud based gesture dataset captured by the Kinect camera using the Point Cloud Library.
+* Upper Body Point Cloud Gestures Dataset ([UBPG](https://github.com/toluwajosh/ubpg)): This is a point cloud based gesture dataset captured by the Kinect camera using the Point Cloud Library.
 It contains 9 classes of gesture with 1 class for No Gesture.
+This dataset capture classes of dynamic gestures through a 3 dimensional data representation posing challenges of patter recognition in the spatial and temporal space.
+It is free to be used for research purposes.

 <!-- See more.. -->